GENE LOCI IN CATS

 "BARRINGTON BROWN"

 Don Shaw's "Barrington Brown" may be a further recessive brown colour.
 It was observed in a colony of laboratory cats, none of which left the laboratory.
-Some breeders consider it to have been the dilute modifier (caramel) gene.
-However, the Barrington Brown homozygotes and heterozygotes were different in colour i.e. the two alleles had an additive effect on each other.
+Some breeders erroneously believed it to have been the dilute modifier gene (which turns eumelanin-based colours to caramel).
+However, the Barrington Brown homozygotes were different in colour to caramel cats.
+In the homozygous form, Barrington Brown had an additive effect on the other colours (some suggest cats with one copy of the gene and cats with two copies looked different, but a cat with only one copy of the gene shouldn't show any effect).

 ba - Barrington Brown Locus (unverified)